xrlearning/book/docs/LearningWorkflows.md

 ## Guidelines for XR-Based Learning Workflows

+The [guidelines](Workflows/Guidelines.md) provide support for the design, development, testing and assessment of learning workflows in industrial engineering education, taking advantage of XR technologies.
+Each workflow is formalised in terms of Learning objectives, Use cases, Tasks, User Experience, and Technology.

 ## XR-Based Learning Workflows for the design of mechanical products

 ## XR-Based Learning Workflows for the design and analysis of manufacturing processes